Level 4 - Pelting: What to Do

 The puddles are at their most playful and for those daring enough to jump in you will not be disappointed.
 Today is a wet and wild kind of day, gumboots and Gortex will only shield you for so long before the rain finds it's way in.
 Adjust your mindset to be wet and pack extra socks for after.

 Some say it may be easier to catch fish in the rain, and if you are wading into the river anyways, precipitation will not get in the way of your groove.
-You can head out on your own or book a guided fishing trip with Trout Country Fishing Guides or Valley Fishing Guides.
+You can head out on your own or book a guided fishing trip with Chromer Sport Fishing, Pemberton Fish Finder, Trout Country Fishing Guides or Valley Fishing Guides.

 Forget the luxury of being dry and take a step on the wild side.
 Once the rain hits you there is nothing to lose; jump in puddles, get soaked and enjoy a romp in the woods saturated with fun.
 View a list of our favourite places to puddle jump here.

-Listed to the pounding sound of thousands of cubic litres of water clammering down.
-The closer you stand the more the white noise will erase every other distraction and sound.
+Listen to the pounding sound of thousands of cubic litres of water clammering down.
+The closer you stand the more the white noise will erase every other distraction.
+Dare to enter the splash zone and wet your face in the mist from the falls.

 Walk along the vibrant downtown Squamish streets and dash out of the rain and into coffee shops, boutiques and one of a kind shops full of quirky finds.
 Don't be afraid to get a little soggy along the way, you are surrounded by heated shops and warm beverages in every direction.